Don't Worry Surrey:

 Samaritans is a charity that focuses on reducing feelings of isolation and disconnection.

-As well as having a permanent location in Guildford you can call free on 116 123 or volunteers will be on campus on Tuesdays, Wednesdays and Thursdays.
+As well as having a permanent location in Guildford you can call free on 116 123 or volunteers will be in MySurrey Hive Stag Hill every Thursday between 12pm and 2pm.

 two person's arms